 The 5 steps that follow are common sense; the hard part is believing they can work in the modern world.
 Trust me, they can!

-Get out of Your Head and into Your Body!
+1. Get Out Of Your Head and Into Your Body

 Water makes up to 80% of the brain and heart.
 Like any electrical system, your brain works on impulses, and water increases conduction.
 Drinking one pint of water before working increases reaction time by 14%.
 (Frontiers in Human Neuroscience, July 2013)

-Exercise enhances focus according to Dr. John Ratey, author of “Spark – The Revolutionary New Science of Exercise and the Brain.”
+Exercise enhances our focus, according to Dr. John Ratey, author of “Spark – The Revolutionary New Science of Exercise and the Brain.”
 Take a look at his TED Talk to learn more.

-Exercise enhances blood flow, providing increased nutrients and oxygen to the brain.
+Exercise increases blood flow, providing more nutrients and oxygen to the brain.

 Feeling sluggish?
 Go for a walk.
 Or do Brain Gym.
 Raise your heart rate to break the pattern of overthinking and spark your creativity.

-Nature puts us in a more relaxed and focused state.
 The Attention Restoration Theory, proposed by Rachel and Stephen Kaplan, suggests that we can improve our focus by being in nature.
-Urban environments are draining, overstimulating and demanding of our attention.
+Urban environments are draining, overstimulating and demanding on our attention.
 Nature captures our attention gently.
 We can observe and enjoy without having our senses bombarded.
-We can literally recalibrate our physiology by being in nature.
+We can literally recalibrate our physiology by being in a natural setting.